EddieGranados/EduardoGranados.github.io/machine_info.md

 **The followig commands are for Windows 10 users**

 ```
-<br>Open a command promt and enter the following command to get system info:
+Open a command promt and enter the following command to get system info:
-1. > systeminfo
+    > systeminfo

 Something something
-2. > net use
+    > net use
 testing testing testing
-3. > ipconfig /all
+    > ipconfig /all
-4. > net domain
+    > net domain
-5. > net logons
+    > net logons
-6. > net localgroup administrators
+    > net localgroup administrators
 ```

 ---